VISA GUIDE

 Documentation you need

-Lease agreements, utility bills, payroll records
+Lease agreements, utility bills, and payroll records

-Incorporation documents, licenses, permits
+Incorporation documents, licenses, and permits

-Proof of sales, invoices, client contracts
+Proof of sales, invoices, and client contracts

-Business appears speculative or not yet operational
+The business appears speculative or not yet operational

 No proof of actual commercial activity

-How to overcome that:
+How to overcome it

 Show contracts, revenue streams, and operating expenses